baptistecaziot/pitracker/README.md

 5. Add the accelerometer:
 6. Add the synchronization plug:

-Wrning note: the rPis SD cards get corrupt over time.
+Warning note: the rPis SD cards get corrupt over time.
 You'll probably need to change them priodically.
 To preserve them try to boot off the rPi from the "Log Out" menu and never by unplugging power.
 Similarly try to get a battery large enough that you can turn off the system at the end of the recording rather than the battery running out.

 ## Installation
+Note: necessary steps are indicated by numbers.
+All necessary steps needs to be taken, not necessarily in order.
+When different solutions are available, they are denoted by dots.
+Only one of the possible solution denoted by a dot needs to be taken.
 1. Install NOOB: Install NOOB on a SD card, start the Pi.

 https://www.raspberrypi.org/documentation/installation/noobs.md